 Local Food Co-ops

 - Natural Living Food Co-op, League City, offers weekly produce shares and co-op ordering of a wide variety of bulk foods, from flours and grains to frozen meats, fruits and vegetables.
 You must be a member to order.
-Membership is $24 per year.
 Many of the foods are gluten-free and/or organic.
 There is a limited delivery area.

 Online Sources for Real Foods

-- If you can’t find the real foods you need locally, Sarah Pope at The Healthy Home Economist has a list of online sources, including meat, fats, nut butters, natural sweeteners, fermented foods, grains, culturing supplies, and more.
+- If you can’t find local sources of the real foods you need, Sarah Pope at The Healthy Home Economist has a list of online sources, including meat, fats, nut butters, natural sweeteners, fermented foods, grains, culturing supplies, and more.
 This page may include affiliate links.

 - Real Bone Broth – ships frozen chicken and beef bone broth.
 Their broth is made with Weston A. Price Foundation preparation methods.

 - For organic herbs, spices, and seeds visit Indus Organics.

 If you are interested in finding Houston area restaurants that are trying to move toward more healthful practices in food selection and preparation, such as using local produce, organic foods, grassfed beef, etc., visit the Real Food Restaurants page at RealFoodHouston.com.